sergarrido/random/circle3d/README.md

-Derivation of 3D circle center and radius from 3 points
+Derivation of circle center and radius in 3D space (for any position and rotation) given 3 points
 -----

 Sergio Garrido-Jurado (sgarrido2011@gmail.com)

 26/04/2018

-I recently faced this problem and I was surprised I couldnt find this easy derivation on Google, so I just wanted to share it.
+I recently faced this simple problem and I was surprised I couldnt find this easy derivation on Google, so I just wanted to share it.

-The problem of finding the center of a 3D circle given 3 points can be solved with a simple linear system of 2 equations (and 2 unknowns).
+The problem is finding the center of a circle in the 3D space (in any position and rotation) given 3 points of its circumference.
+This derivation shows how it can be solved with a simple linear system of 2 equations (and 2 unknowns).

-This document provides the full derivation.
-If you are only interested in the solution, just go to the end.
-A coded function in C++ should also be provided in this repository.
+This document provides the full derivation, so if you are only interested in the final solution, just go ahead to the end of the document.
+A coded function in C++ is also provided in this repository.

 __Input points:__